MNGuenther/ngtsio/README.md

 #### a) Get and plot the detrended lightcurve for one object

-i. on Warwick's NGTS cluster
+i. on Warwick's or Cambridge's NGTS cluster

     dic = ngtsio.get( 'NG0304-1115', ['OBJ_ID','HJD','SYSREM_FLUX3'], obj_id='00046' )
     plt.figure()